ekiefl/pooltool/pooltool/physics/resolve/stick_ball/instantaneous_point/README.md

-This collision assumes the stick-ball interaction is instantaneous and point-like
+This collision assumes the stick-ball interaction is instantaneous and point-like.
+The equation comes from Leckie and Greenspan's 2006 "An Event-Based Pool Physics Simulator" (https://link.springer.com/chapter/10.1007/11922155_19).
+Since they provide no citations in it's brief derivation (which is missing in the [free preprint](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.89.4627&rep=rep1&type=pdf)), we can in good faith assume this is their own equation.